 - The amount of urine is not that important.
 Tell patients they don’t have to completely fill the bottle!

 - The sample should be tested within 2 hours.
 If this is not possible, you may be able to preserve the sample to some extent by keeping in the fridge

 Testing a Urine Sample – The Procedure

 - Wash hands, put on gloves

-- Look at the bottle – check it is the right patient and the right date.
+- Look at the sample pot – check it is the right patient and the right date.
 You also want to know if it was taken in the last 2 hours – a crude way to know if it is recent is to see if it is warm!

 - Look in the bottle – are there any precipitations?